Contains the classes that define IT Policy functionality.

 - IT policies for security: The BlackBerry solution offers users many different security settings for the BlackBerry handheld and BlackBerry Desktop Manager.
 All BlackBerry user security settings can be defined by the system administrators.
 For example, administrators can set password settings such as whether or not a password is required, the length of time that a password can exist before it becomes invalid, as well the length and composition of a password.
 In addition, encryption key details can be specified using an IT policy.

 - Wireless policy deployment: All IT policies, including security settings, can be immediately applied using wireless delivery methods.
 This innovative feature is extremely important, because many handheld users are mobile workers who rarely synchronize their handhelds with the enterprise network.
 To accomplish wireless delivery of new policies, and immediate user adoption, IT policy settings are automatically written to the user configurations.
 To verify that the settings are always current, the BlackBerry Enterprise Server periodically transmits handheld settings to the handheld wirelessly.

 - Continuous updating of IT policies: All IT policies, including security settings, are updated on a regular basis.
 The BlackBerry Desktop Manager is updated each time that the software is online.
 The BlackBerry handheld is updated each time that the handheld is connected to the PC, as well as periodically through wireless policy deployment.
 With continuous updating, BlackBerry users quickly adopt new IT policies, including security settings.

 - Group policies: The IT policy feature enables a system administrator to create group specific policy settings.
 For example, a system administrator can create different policies for executives, and assign each executive to the group policy.

-Java is a trademark of Oracle America Inc. in the US and other countries.
+Java is a trademark or registered trademark of Sun Microsystems, Inc. in the US and other countries.